vedi/knowledge-base/src/documents/cocos2dx/js/profile/Profile_Events.html.md

 ### GET_SCORES_FAILED

-The event `EVENT_GET_SCORES_FAILED` is triggered when fetching the scores from the current leaderboard has failed.
+The event `EVENT_GET_SCORES_FAILED` is triggered when fetching scores from the current leaderboard has failed.

 ```js
 Soomla.addHandler(Soomla.ProfileConsts.EVENT_GET_SCORES_FAILED, this.EVENT_GET_SCORES_FAILED, this);